inscist/api-guidelines/Guidelines.md

 3. **Pagination**.
 The materialized paginated view is presented over the filtered, sorted list.
 This applies to both client and server-driven paging.

 ### 6.10.
 Empty Results
-When a filter is performed on a collection and the result set is empty you **MUST** respond with a valid response body and a 200 response code.
+When a filter is performed on a collection and the result set is empty you **MUST** respond with a valid response body and a `200 OK` response code.
 In this example the filters supplied by the client resulted in a empty result set.
 The response body is returned as normal and the _value_ attribute is set to a empty collection.
 A client **MAY** be expecting metadata attributes like _maxItems_ based on the format of your responses to similar calls which produced results.